tomsWebConsulting/twcsl/v7.1/Page Sections Slide Toggle/README.md

     /&gt;** tag to toggle multiple sections.
 The default value when this attribute is not used is one.
 This effect does not check that you are using resonable values in the context of what you are building.
-If the wrong values used it can cause unusual results.
+If the wrong values are used it can cause unusual results.
 A tag example.

     ```html
     <x-twc-psst data-section-count="2" />